Aiven-Open/klaw-docs/docs/HowTo/installation/run-source.md

    - Run with script

-     In the bin directory of the repository, run the script `run-klaw.sh` for Mac or Linux, which starts both Core and Cluster-API applications.
+     In the bin directory of the repository, run the script `run-klaw.sh` for Mac or Linux, which starts both Klaw Core and Klaw Cluster API applications.

    Alternatively